SOHU-Co/kafka-node/README.md

 ### Auto migration from the v0.8 based highLevelConsumer

-We have two option to turn on automatic migration from existing `highLevelConsumer` group.
+We have two options for automatic migration from existing `highLevelConsumer` group.
 This is useful to preserve the previous committed offsets for your group.

 We support two use cases: